geersch/nestjs-getting-started/docs/11-bonus-deploying-to-heroku.md

 bootstrap();
 ```

 Via `getenv.disableFallbacks()` you can disallow fallbacks in environments (e.g. `production`) where you don't want to rely on them.
 In our example application we'll allow fallbacks, but consider disabling them in real-world applications.
-It helps you identity environment variables which you forgot to configure.
+It helps you identity environment variables that you forgot to configure.

 ```ts
 if (process.env.NODE_ENV === 'production') {